piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 Around this period, a lot of software projects ran over budget and schedule, some causing property damage while a few led to the loss of life.

-[The software crisis](https://github.com/piusnmuhumuza/bootcamp/blob/master/Software%20Engineering/theSoftwareCrisis.md) was originally defined in terms of productivity, with the term _‘software crisis’_ used in reference to the inability to find and hire qualified programmers, but over time evolved to emphasize quality which is how we now use terms like **Software Quality** and practices like [Software Quality Assurance](https://piusnmuhumuza.medium.com/a-basic-understanding-of-software-quality-assurance-307317b82867) came to life.

-By identifying the many of the problems of [software development](https://en.wikipedia.org/wiki/Software_development) It was thus, proposed that the adoption of an engineering approach to developing software would reduce the costs of [software development]( https://en.wikipedia.org/wiki/Software_development) and lead to more reliable software.

-### The Software Crisis (1960)
+## The Software Crisis (1960)

-[Software Crisis](https://en.wikipedia.org/wiki/Software_crisis) was a term that came to be used in the early days of computing science referring to the difficulty of writing useful and efficient computer programs (Software) by software Engineers and Developers within the required time due to the rapid increase in computer power and the failure to tackle the complexity of the problems arising.
+[Software Crisis](https://en.wikipedia.org/wiki/Software_crisis) was a term that came to be used in the early days of computing science referring to the difficulty of developing large, complex systems in the 1960s (through the 1970s -80s) as well as writing useful and efficient computer programs (Software) by Software Engineers and Developers within the required time due to the rapid increase in computer power.

-[Software Crisis](https://en.wikipedia.org/wiki/Software_crisis),was the name given to the difficulties encountered in developing large, complex systems in the 1960s (through the 1970s -80s).
 During this period, the increasing complexity of the software, and inadequacy of the existing methods, lead to many software problems arising which caused many large-scale software development projects to fail.

 This ended up costing more money and taking more time to develop Software than was estimated, with the final product often being inefficient and low quality, if, and when, finished at all.

-As computers became larger and more powerful, the task of creating equally large and powerful software (computer programs) also became gigantic, and the field struggled to keep up leading to the situation referred to today as [_“The Software Crisis”_](https://en.wikipedia.org/wiki/Software_crisis)
+As computers became larger and more powerful, the task of creating equally large and powerful software (computer programs) also became gigantic, and the field struggled to keep up, leading to the situation referred to today as [_“The Software Crisis”_](https://en.wikipedia.org/wiki/Software_crisis)

 In his 1972 [Turing Award](https://en.wikipedia.org/wiki/Turing_Award) lecture, [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) made a reference to this same problem.